 - Team members can better predict longer-term operational and financial performance.

 - They will build a higher level of accountability among the people running the factory.

 Build Your Scorecard Around Your Team

-For example, a software company’s leadership team called me and asked, “How in the heck are we supposed to build a scorecard for the developers in our firm?
-Can this really work?
+For example, a software company’s leadership team struggled to build a Scorecard for the developers in their firm.
+They asked: “Can this really work?
 Will you help us with this?”

-I remember distinctly a few answers:
+I distinctly remember a few of their answers:

-Moreover, I asked the developers’ boss who was sitting quietly in the back of the room.
-“Could you measure these as they walk out the door on Fridays?
+Their boss sat quietly in the back of the room.
+I asked him: “Could you measure these as they walk out the door on Fridays?
 How would your business change if every week your developers had a ‘great week’ as described today?”

 His answer was quick and positive: “We would be amazingly better than we are today!”